-The Proposed Action is likely to result in an adverse effect to Coastal Pelagic Species EFH that is not substantial.
+The Proposed Action may affect Coastal Pelagic Species EFH.
 This would occur due to temporary hearing shifts during impact hammer pile driving if impact hammer pile driving is unavoidable.
 Impact hammer pile driving would occur over a maximum of 11 days, during which temporary hearing shifts could occur.
 Fish behavior or other adverse effects may also occur from increased turbidity during dredging, pile driving, and other in-water construction activities.
 Silt curtains would be used where specific site conditions demonstrate that they would be practicable, and effectively minimize any potential adverse effects from increased turbidity.
 During construction, the Proposed Action has the potential to temporarily increase noise from vibratory drivers and suspended sediment in the surrounding water column.
 However, these impacts would be minimal, localized, and would not permanently affect Coastal Pelagic Species EFH.
-Permanent deepening and loss of benthic habitat following dredging and during recolonization would not substantially affect Coastal
+Permanent deepening and loss of benthic habitat following dredging and during recolonization would not substantially affect Coastal Pelagic Species, because these species primarily forage in the water column and are associated with a wide range of water depths.

-Pelagic Species, because these species primarily forage in the water column and are associated with a wide range of water depths.
 Coastal Pelagic Species EFH would incur a long-term benefit through converting approximately 10 acres of terrestrial land into intertidal or subtidal habitat that would be subject to maintenance dredging disturbance and comparable in quality to existing habitat in or adjoining the IHTB and navigation channel.